Understanding what solar panels are

 How much maintenance do solar panels require?

-Solar panels only require minor maintenance, like light cleaning, about two to four times a year.
+Solar panels only require minor maintenance, such as light cleaning, about two to four times a year.

 Can solar panels generate electricity on cloudy days?